futuregrid/flask_oneclick/flask_airavata/src/readme.txt

 1) At the CloudMesh environment level, when a new image is created, it's id is not returned.
 Therefore, found it difficult to use it within the app.
 If I had that information, I could have kept the id in a table.
 Then I could periodically the do cloud.refresh() and check for the public ip.
-Once it is set, I would update the backend database accordingly.
-Then it will be easier for me to get the information.
-I have asked developers but I did not get a resolution yet.
-So, I had to hard code the IPs.
+Once it is set, I would install the software on that image.
+I'm working with Pushkar on this.

   GVL: this seems a trivial change in the code and could be done easily, why not implement????
        Coordinate with the others

-  Heshan: I asked them about this last week and they said that they'll fix it and get back to me.
+  Heshan: Pushkar has done some modifications to resolve this but the returned result is not in a proper
+          format.
+I have sent him the following email and waiting till he fixes it.

+          "
+	  Hi Pushkar,

+          Can you change the returned data sturcture to the following format

+          { id : 'id-of-the-image', value : 'info of the image' }

+          Otherwise if you return { id : value}, I can not programmetically extract out the information from the data structure.

+	  Actually I only need the id of the image (eg. f1c8e310-282c-4572-a605-129e32bc76ae).
+Then I could find out the other info from the dict{} in the cloudmesh().

+	  "

 2) CloudMesh does not have any convenience API methods to get information on perticular instances started by a user directly.
 IMO these should be there so a user could directly use them without any